gboehl/DIMESampler.jl/README.rst

   :width: 800
   :alt: Sample and target distribution

 To ensure propper mixing, let us also have a look at the MCMC traces.
-Chains are also switching between the two modes because of the global proposal kernel.
+Note how chains are also switching between the two modes because of the global proposal kernel.

 .. code-block:: julia
     plot(chains[:,:,1], color="cyan4", alpha=.1, legend=false, size=(900,600))